MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/user_deployment_assets/AML/README.md

 Click on the name of your online endpoint to see the details about the deployment

 ![](../../assets/images/AMLHealthy.png)

+> **Note**
+> Remember to save the API URL key from your endpoint deployment, which will be necessary for launching your inventory simulation from the Power App.

 Next, you are going to setup your Power App to connect to your Ray Cluster and your Azure Resources.
 Follow the guide [here](../PowerApp/README.md)